Jennifer Peebles

 • Oversaw newspaper's 2005 investigation that led to massive changes in the Tennessee Highway Patrol

-• I was the first person in the newsroom on Twitter and started the first news-side blog
+• First person in the newsroom on Twitter and started the first news-side blog

-• Eventually became night/weekend regional editor, then state editor, then government editor
+• Stints as night/weekend regional editor, then state editor

 • Supervised three reporters embedded with the Army's 101st Airborne Division (two did stints in Iraq and one in Afghanistan)

-• At different times, I was also the military editor, the "storm team" editor (for severe weather and major breaking news), the Local News calendar editor and the 1A Sunday digest editor
+• Stints as "storm team" editor (for severe weather and major breaking news) and 1A Sunday digest editor

 Education & Training